Last updated July 27, 2021

 Since 1908, Law Library Journal (LLJ) has been the official peer-reviewed journal of the American Association of Law Libraries (AALL).
 Scholarly articles on law, legal materials, and librarianship are the mainstay of the Journal.
 Practice-oriented articles, proceedings of the business sessions of the AALL Annual Meeting, and historical records of the profession and Association are also included.

-The Journal is published quarterly (winter, spring, summer, fall), and available in digital and print editions.
+The Journal is published quarterly (winter, spring, summer, fall), and available as a digital-only publication.

-Law Library Journal includes articles in all fields of interest and concern to legal information professionals and others who work with legal materials.
-Examples include: acquisition and organization of law library collections; services to patrons and instruction in legal research; law library administration; the effects of developing technology on law libraries; law library design and construction; substantive law as it applies to libraries; and the history of law libraries and legal materials.
-Submissions aimed at all types of law libraries and at all areas of library operations are encouraged.
+Law Library Journal includes articles of interest and concern to law librarians and legal information professionals.
+Examples include acquisition and organization of law library collections; services to patrons and instruction in legal research; law library administration; the effects of developing technology on law libraries; law library design and construction; substantive law as it applies to libraries; and the history of law libraries and legal materials.
+Submissions aimed at all types of law libraries and all areas of library operations are encouraged.
 The Journal also encourages the publication of memorials to deceased members of the Association.

 In preparing a manuscript, an author may use any approach appropriate to the topic: case studies, descriptive or historical narratives, commentaries, or reports on research projects.
 Bibliographies on topics of substantive law or of law librarianship are welcomed; annotated bibliographies and bibliographic essays are preferred.